Applying to Washington University

 - You will be able to take courses in all of the colleges as you explore your academic interests

 - You can work with your academic advisor to add a major or minor in another WashU college

 - You have three full semesters to decide on your academic major.

-Transfer students entering WashU in the Fall of 2016 and beyond will be required to wait one full semester before requesting a change to another undergraduate division at WashU.
+Transfer students are also required to wait one full semester before requesting a change to another undergraduate division at WashU.
 Transferring to another division is not guaranteed.